cssinjs/jss/docs/react-jss.md

 # JSS integration with React

-React-JSS integrates [JSS](https://github.com/cssinjs/jss) with React using the new Hooks API as well as a Styled Component API.
+React-JSS integrates [JSS](https://github.com/cssinjs/jss) with React using the new Hooks API.
 JSS and the [default preset](https://github.com/cssinjs/jss/tree/master/packages/jss-preset-default) are already built in.

 Try it out in the [playground](https://codesandbox.io/s/j3l06yyqpw).

 **HOC based API is deprecated as of v10 and will be removed in v11.
+You can still make a lazy migration like described [here](https://reacttraining.com/blog/using-hooks-in-classes/).
 HOC specific docs are available [here](./react-jss-hoc.md).**

-Benefits compared to using the core JSS package directly:
+### Benefits compared to using the core JSS package directly:

 - Dynamic Theming - allows context based theme propagation and runtime updates.
 - Critical CSS extraction - only CSS from rendered components gets extracted.
 - Lazy evaluation - Style Sheets are created when a component mounts and removed when it's unmounted.
 - The static part of a Style Sheet will be shared between all elements.
-- Function values and rules are updated automatically with props as an argument.
+- Function values and rules are updated automatically with any data you pass to `useStyles(data)`.
+You can pass props, state or anything from context for example.

 ## Table of Contents